xavipolo/GettingAndCleaningData/CodeBook.md

 Source code is documented, but these are the main blocks of the process

 * Load Features
+  * From features.txt file
-  * Filter Features to get only std and mean variables
+  * Filter Features to get only std and mean variables using grepl looking for "std()" or "mean()" text
 * Load Activity Names
+  * From activity_labels.txt file
 * Load Subject Data
-  * Merge train and test data
+  * Merge train (subject_train.txt) and test (subject_test.txt) data, with rbind
-  * Rename columns with descriptions
+  * Rename column V1 to SUBJECT
 * Load Activity Data
-  * Merge train and test data
+  * Merge train (y_train.txt) and test (y_test.txt) data, with rbind
-  * Join with Activity Names
+  * Join with Activity Names, using V1 as common field
-  * Rename columns with descriptions
+  * Rename column V2 to ACTIVITY
 * Load Main Data
-  * Merge train and test data
+  * Merge train (X_train.txt) and test (X_test.txt) data, with rbind
   * Filter data to get only std and mean variables
   * Rename columns with descriptions
-* Join Activity, Main and Subject data
+* Join all the data by common field (ID)
+* Generate average table
+  * Calculate mean for each clomun with colMean function (rows from 1 to 66)
+  * Repeat this for every case of "ACTIVITY" and "SUBJECT" using ddply function
+  * Write the data to file using write.table